RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ![basis_rotation.png](/assets/basis_rotation.png)

-Let's use the terms i and j for represnting a number relative to a basis.
+Let's use the terms i and j for representing a number relative to a basis.
 Taking our example vector of (10, -13) we can write it down as it would be shown in left-hand diagram as 10 * i + -13 * j.
 So what would i and j be for the rotated basis (x', 0) + (0, y') by and angle `a`?
 From our understanding of the unit circle the x-axis would be (cos(a), sin(a)).
 We can use this for our i vector.
 To get the j vector we rotate the x-axis by 90 degrees counter-clockwise using our skew function and get (-sin(a), cos(a)).
 To represent (10, -13) relative to our new i and j vectors we just use the formula from earlier.

 ```
 10 * i + -13 * j